propelorm/PropelBundle/README.markdown

 Propel Bundle
 =============

-This is a (work in progress) implementation of Propel in Symfony2.
+This is the implementation of Propel in Symfony2.

 Currently supports: